-Katharina Marquardt is a Lecturer in Ceramics at the Department of Materials.
-Prior to moving to Imperial she worked at the University of Bayreuth at the Bayerisches Geoinstitut.
-She obtained her doctorate from the Technical University Berlin for a collaborative effort with the GeoForschungsZentrum Potsdam.
-She conducted research at the National Centre for Electron Microscopy Berkeley, USA, at the SuperSTEM in Daresbury, UK and at the Carnegie Mellon University of Pittsburgh in the department of Materials Science and Engineering.
+I am a Lecturer in Ceramics at the Department of Materials.
+Prior to moving to Imperial I worked at the University of Bayreuth at the Bayerisches Geoinstitut.
+I obtained her doctorate from the Technical University Berlin for a collaborative effort with the GeoForschungsZentrum Potsdam.
+I conducted research at the National Centre for Electron Microscopy Berkeley, USA, at the SuperSTEM in Daresbury, UK and at the Carnegie Mellon University of Pittsburgh in the department of Materials Science and Engineering.

-If you are interested to work with Katharina Marquardt you are welcome to enquire via email on current MSEng projects or PhD and PDRA positions.
+If you are interested to work in my group you are welcome to enquire via email on current MSEng projects or PhD and PDRA positions.

 Bollinger C, Marquardt K, Ferreira F, 2019, Intragranular plasticity vs. grain boundary sliding (GBS) in forsterite: Microstructural evidence at high pressures (3.5-5.0 GPa), American Mineralogist, Vol:104, ISSN:0003-004X, Pages:220-231

 et al., 2018, Seismically invisible water in Earth’s transition zone?, Earth and Planetary Science Letters, Vol:498, ISSN:0012-821X

 et al., 2018, Pressure, temperature, water content, and oxygen fugacity dependence of the Mg grain-boundary diffusion coefficient in forsterite, American Mineralogist, Vol:103, ISSN:0003-004X, Pages:1354-1361